pujolitoo/cvpkextractor/README.md

-This project has the goal to unpack and manage vpk files from source engine.
+This project has the goal to unpack vpk files from source engine.